alexhsamuel/pytime/writeup.md

   the library that best meets your project's feature and performance needs, and use it consistently throughout.

-  - For ease of use, Pendulum and Arrow are good choices.
+- For ease of use, Pendulum is a good choice.

+  Pendulum has tons of features, a solid API, and clear documentation.
+  Advantages over Delorean and Arrow: it provides additional types for dates, time of day, intervals, etc.; and its types subclass the corresponding `datetime` types, so can be used interchangably.

+  Arrow is a solid second choice, if you don't care about date handling&mdash;since it does not provide a date type.
+Delorean lags in features and performance.

-  - For performance and compatibility, use `datetime` and `pytz`, with `dateutil` for additional functionality if you need it.
+- For performance and compatibility, use `datetime`.

+  The implementation is highly optimized for single values.
+The feature set is bare-bones; you'll almost certainly need additional packages to fill feature
+  gaps:

+  - pytz is the faster time zone implementation, but dateutil.tz is a fine choice if you use its other functionality.
+Note the API differences.

+  - udatetime accellerates some operations, most notably string parsing.

+  - Babel provides locale-specific formatting.

+  - Humanize provides human-friendly representations.

+- For large data sets, use Pandas.

-  - For large datasets with times, NumPy and Pandas are far more memory efficient.
-If you use NumPy, `datetime64` is the obvious choice, though you will find the features to be lacking.
-If you use Pandas, `Timestamp` will provide most of the features you need.
-You may need additional libraries for special uses.
+  For large datasets with times, Pandas is far more memory efficient.
+Its `Timestamp` scalar type will provide most of the features you need; you may need additional libraries for special uses.

+  If you already use NumPy heavily, `datetime64` is the obvious choice, though its features are severely lacking.
+You may have to wrap or reimplement some of these yourself.

 - Prefer UTC for stored times.